 Tacoma Link Light Rail

 The Tacoma Link Light Rail provides complimentary service from one end of downtown Tacoma to the other.
-The Union Station stop is a quick walk to Museum of Glass, Washington State History Museum and the Chihuly Bridge of Glass.
+The Union Station stop is a quick walk to Museum of Glass and the Chihuly Bridge of Glass.
 Check schedule for frequency.

 Bremerton & Bainbridge Island: